GTDev87/themostgreg-site/frontend/src/content/proposals/emmanuel_baptist_church/index.md

 ---

+#### NEXT STEPS

-### Get back to me with a yes/no if you would like further information or if you would like to learn more about my thoughts on what can help your congregation succeed.
+- Get back to me if you would like further information.
+- I'm always available for more recommendations.

 ---